Open In Colab Open in Kaggle

 #bind one more "one" to the previous integer to get the new one

-integers = np.array(integers).squeeze()
+integers = [vocab['ONE']]

-plot_similarity_matrix(integer_sims, [i for i in range(1, 6)], values = True)
+plot_similarity_matrix(sims, [i for i in range(1, 6)], values = True)

 Here, we will take a look at another graphical representation of the similarity through lines (the only difference with the previous section is the fact that here, we will have a couple of them, each representing a distinct concept).

-plot_line_similarity_matrix(integer_sims, range(1, 6), multiple_objects = True, labels = [f'$\phi$[{idx+1}]' for idx in range(5)], title = "Similarity for digits")
+plot_line_similarity_matrix(sims, range(1, 6), multiple_objects = True, labels = [f'$\phi$[{idx+1}]' for idx in range(5)], title = "Similarity for digits")

-What we can see here is that each number acts like its own vector; they are highly dissimilar, but we can still do arithmetic with them.
+What we can see here is that each number acts like it’s own vector, they are highly dissimilar, but we can still do arithmetic with them.
 Let’s see what happens when we unbind \(\texttt{two}\) from \(\texttt{five}\).

-In the cell below you are invited to complete the missing parts (be attentive! python is zero-indexed, thus you need to choose the correct indices).
+In the cell below you are invited to complete the missing parts (be attentive! python is zero-indexed, thus you need to choose correct indices).

 ###################################################################